lindsaycode05/3-products-store/README.md

 - The app contains unit testing with Jest library
 - To run the test, run `yarn test` or `npm test`
-- If you edit the `data.json` file, be sure just to change the value that should be expected as the output in `store.test.ts`

 ## ✨ Built With